This website is managed by the Mental Health Foundation of New Zealand.

 We don't provide counselling or direct support services.
 If you are feeling suicidal, or know someone who needs help, check the help options on our website, or get in touch with our Resource & Information Service who can point you in the right direction to find help.

 If someone has thoughts or feelings about suicide, it's important to take them seriously.
-Encourage them to get help and talk to someone about how they feel.
+Let them know there is help available to them.
+Encourage them to get help and talk to someone about what they are going through. .

 If someone has attempted suicide or you're worried about their immediate safety, do the following:

-- Call your local mental health crisis assessment team or take them to the emergency department (ED) at your nearest hospital.
+- Call your local mental health crisis assessment team or go with them to the emergency department (ED) at your nearest hospital.

 - If they are an immediate physical danger to themselves or others, call 111.